 - increased on-board use of personal electronic devices and content accessed and downloaded prior to travel and our ability to compete as a content provider against “over the top” download services and other companies that offer in-flight entertainment products;

 - pricing pressure from suppliers and customers in our Media & Content segment and a reduction in the aviation industry’s use of intermediary content service providers (such as us);

 - a reduction in the volume or quality of content produced by studios, distributors or other content providers or their refusal to license content or other rights upon terms acceptable to us;

 - a reduction or elimination of the time between our receipt of content and it being made available to the rental or home viewing market (i.e., the “early release window”);

 - increased competition in the in-flight entertainment (“IFE”) and in-flight connectivity (“IFC”) system supply chain;

 - our ability to plan expenses and forecast revenue due to the long sales cycle of many of our Media & Content segment’s products;

-- the refusal of content providers to license content to us and operational complexity and increased costs related to maintaining and tracking our music content licenses and rights related thereto;
+- operational complexity and increased costs related to maintaining and tracking our music content licenses and rights related thereto;

 - our use of fixed-price contracts for satellite bandwidth and potential cost differentials that may lead to losses if the market price for our services declines relative to our committed cost;